thirumurthis/Learnings/ModelContextProtocol-mcp/SimpleAppWithMCP.md

 </project>
 ```

-- The `resources/application.yaml` looks like below.
-The `loggging.pattern.console` is set to empty since when the MCP Client communicates to the MCP Server with STDIO transport we don't wan't the log message being logged in the console.
+The resources/application.yaml looks like below.
+The loggging.pattern.console is set to empty since when the MCP Client communicates to the MCP Server with STDIO transport we don't wan't the log message being logged in the console.

+> Note:
-- Note with the `logging.patter.console` empty, when the MCP server application is started to run on the IDE, should see below message but the application is running as expected.
+> With the logging.patter.console empty, when starting the MCP server application in the IDE, you might see below message.
+This is fine the actual application is running as expected.

 ```
 ERROR in ch.qos.logback.classic.PatternLayout("") - Empty or null pattern.